Differentially Private Zeroth-Order Methods for Scalable Large Language Model Finetuning: Background and Related Work

-As LLMs scale up, full parameter fine-tuning costs huge GPU memory.
+As LLMs scale up, full-parameter fine-tuning becomes impractical due to the requirement for extensive GPU memory.
+Things only get worse with privacy, which leads to overheads in terms of running time, memory usage, and most importantly, accuracy.
+The magnitude of noise introduced to a model due to DP grows as the model size increases, which can result in poor performance of LLMs.
 Parameter-efficient fine-tuning methods reduce memory consumption by updating just a fraction of the network parameters.
 Differentially private prompt tuning \cite{li2023privacy} \cite{duan2023flocks} has emerged as a simple and parameter-efficient solution for steering LLMs to downstream tasks.
 DP fine-tuning with Reparametrized Gradient Perturbation \cite{yu2021large} \cite{li2021large} computes the low-dimension projected gradient without computing the gradient itself, significantly reducing computation cost.
+Besides parameter-efficient fine-tuning, there also exist other memory-efficient methods.